-The levels that we can comprehend about design are innumerable, there are far too many dimensions that come into the process of design, and the way it affects the global community.
-Think of Google for example, the most visited website in the world, yet the design is utterly simple, utterly minimal.
-Users don’t have to scratch their heads to find a feature, or to perform a search, but what we have here in this tutorial/research is the proof that making designs more difficult, more complex, could actually be beneficial to humanity to help increase cognitive thinking abilities.
-Interesting approach that will evidently receive more research in the future as the landscape of digital connectedness continues to widen, prosper even.
+The levels that we can comprehend about design are innumerable, there are far too many dimensions that come into the process of design and the way it affects the global community.
+Consider Google, for example, the most visited website globally, yet the design is simple and minimal.
+Users don’t have to scratch their heads to find a feature or perform a search, but what we have here in this tutorial/research is the proof that making designs more difficult, more complex, could be beneficial to humanity to help increase cognitive thinking abilities.
+An interesting approach will receive more research as the digital connectedness landscape continues to widen and prosper even.

 5 Design Secrets from the Kids Who Will Replace You

-Isn’t it crazy to think that one day you will become too old for your own job?
-And guess what.. those working in the designer industries, that day might come MUCH sooner than you thought.
+Isn’t it crazy to think that you will become too old for your job one day?
+And guess what…those working in the designer industries, that day might come MUCH sooner than you thought.
 Newcomers to the industry are as young as 5 years old, coming up with revolutionary ways to approach design, the kind of designs that even kids would understand!
-Hmm.. is everything being labeled a kid?
-Or are we just learning how to make design more approachable, and available towards everyone?
+Hmm…is everything being labeled a kid?
+Or are we just learning how to make the design more approachable, and available to everyone?
 This Medium article will depict the story in full detail.

 The Differing Roles of the UX Designer